nostrgamer/BitcoinBudget/README.md

 ## Why This Approach?

-After trying complex enterprise architectures (Clean Architecture, CQRS, etc.), we went back to basics:

 - **One Python file** (~500 lines total)
 - **SQLite database** (one file, no setup)
 - **Tkinter GUI** (built into Python)
 - **Zero configuration** (just run it)

-**Result**: What took weeks to build and debug in C# now works in a weekend.

 ## Requirements